directorytree / metrics

 Custom Metric Manager

-Create your own metric manager by implementing the MetricManager
+Create your own metric manager by implementing the MetricManager interface:

 namespace App\Metrics; use DirectoryTree\Metrics\Measurable; use DirectoryTree\Metrics\MetricManager; class CustomMetricManager implements MetricManager { public function record(Measurable $metric): void { // Your custom recording logic... } public function commit(): void { // Your custom commit logic... } public function capture(): void { // Your custom capture logic... } public function isCapturing(): bool { // Your custom capturing check... } public function stopCapturing(): void { // Your custom stop capturing logic... } }

-Then bind it in your AppServiceProvider
+Then bind it in your AppServiceProvider:

 use App\Metrics\CustomMetricManager; use DirectoryTree\Metrics\MetricManager; public function register(): void { $this->app->singleton(MetricManager::class, CustomMetricManager::class); }